fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/python/manual.md

         flow.end(FlowStatus.Error)
 ```

-You can also use the flow as context manager:
+You can also use the flow as a context manager:

 ```python
   with aperture_client.start_flow(